 The real estate market crash started the major recession of 2008-2009, although it did not lead to depression.

-When speculative activity increases the market price of real estate, construction activity increases.
-It also increases construction costs.
-There is also euphoria among investors.
+When speculative activity increases the market price of real estate, construction activity increases, as do construction costs.
+Investors also experience euphoria.

 The price bubble continues to the point where prices are well above their fair value.
 The price cannot go up again because it is no longer reasonable, and demand is more limited.

 Finally, the bubbles burst.
 Prices suddenly fell.
-Real estate developers’ cash flow is deteriorating, and they are taking on surging construction costs.
-As a result, default increased.
+Real estate developers’ cash flow deteriorated, and they took on surging construction costs.
+As a result, the default increased.

 Stock market crash

-Speculation in the stock market also creates price bubbles, as during the dotcom bubble in the late 1990s or during the Great Depression in the 1930s.
+Speculation in the stock market also creates price bubbles, as during the dot-com bubble in the late 1990s or the Great Depression in the 1930s.
 Share prices skyrocketed due to speculation and excessive euphoria.
-And, suddenly, the price fell and caused panic.
+Then, suddenly, the price fell, causing panic.

 The panic spread because most of the people’s savings went to the stock market.
 A drop in share prices means their money is evaporating instantly.
 They spend less on goods and services because they have less money (wealth effect).
 That ended up causing many businesses to cut their output.